TRASH & RECYCLING COLLECTION

-If you have questions regarding trash pickup, or if there is a problem with service, please contact Advanced Disposal at (815) 874-8431.
-To START or STOP services, please call Roscoe Public Works at (815) 877-0746.
+If you have questions regarding trash pickup, if there’s a problem with service, or to start and stop services, please contact Advanced Disposal at (815) 874-8431.

 Yard waste collection begins the first FULL week of April and ends on the LAST week of November.
-Weather permitting services may be extended.
-Contact Public Works at (815) 877-0746 to verify or with any questions on service dates.
+Weather permitting, collection services may be extended.

 Additional 95 Gallon Garbage Totes or 35 Gallon Recycling Totes are available at request for a fee of $56 per year.
 Contact Advanced Waste Disposal at (815) 874-8431.

 Yard waste includes yard materials such as grass clippings, weeds, leaves, cut up branches and brush.
 Items such as dirt, rocks, stones, and root balls will not be collected by Advanced Disposal as these items are not accepted at the compost site.
 Yard waste may not be mixed with other refuse and is picked up on the same day as the refuse/recycling collection.
 All yard waste must be placed in separate containers from garbage.
 Containers for yard waste are hard-walled, typical garbage cans or containers not to exceed 33 gallons or 2-ply 50 pound weight strength extensible “Kraft” paper yard waste bags.
 Branches up to 1 ½” in diameter may be cut to lengths that do not exceed 4 feet and bundled no larger (in diameter) than a 30-gallon garbage can.